andela-bomotoso/Hotplate/README.md

 # Hotplate
-A program that solves the hotplate problem
+A program to solve the hotplate problem.

 The hotplate problem requires computing a solution for the steady state heat equation in a 2D rectangular region.
 This simple problem is representative of a wide variety of problems which use a rectangular